Skip to main content

 One of the highlighted stories in this year's report focuses on our initiative to combat diabetes, a growing concern in Wales.
 Diabetes significantly impacts health, affecting eyesight, circulation, and leading to heart and kidney disease, long-term disability, and earlier death.
 Since 2009-2010, Wales has seen a 40% increase in the number of people living with diabetes.
 If current trends continue, it is estimated that by 2035, one in 11 adults in Wales could be living with diabetes.

 In response to these alarming statistics, Public Health Wales has developed the Tackling Diabetes Together Programme in collaboration with NHS partners.
 This programme aims to address health inequalities that contribute to the risk of developing diabetes and ensure better management of the condition.
-A toolkit was created to help services across Wales identify high-risk groups and provide the necessary support to prevent diabetes from worsening.
+A toolkit was created to raise awareness of type 2 diabetes among NHS Wales and social care staff, and encourage them to find out their risk of type 2 diabetes.

 Another key initiative featured in the report is a project aimed at increasing vaccine equity for people with learning disabilities.
 Despite the critical role of vaccinations in preventing diseases, some groups, including those with learning disabilities, have lower vaccination rates.
 To address this, Public Health Wales, in collaboration with Improvement Cymru and Learning Disability Wales, produced a YouTube video and an easy-read guide to explain the vaccination process.